 Speaking to local media outlet Mihaaru, Alhan confirmed that the agreement leaked on social media was legitimate.
 However, he stated that King's Attorneys and Consultants had not received payment as of yet.

-Furthermore, the MP expressed the belief that there was nothing wrong in stipulating the price of services rendered within the contract.
+Furthermore, the former MP expressed the belief that there was nothing wrong in stipulating the price of services rendered within the contract.

 Attorney General's Office has decided to submit the Supreme Court's ruling to pay MVR 348 million for revision.

 Attorney General Riffath Ibrahim stated that neither the High Court or the Supreme Court elaborated how the exact figure was settled.
 He also stated that it was not proven that any of the parties who signed the agreement were owed such an amount.

 Riffath also added that while such a large amount should only be stated in reference to an audit report or an evaluation, neither of the courts had gone through this procedure.